Wrongful Death Attorney

 Acting quickly after wrongful death ensures that every detail is properly accounted for and included in your case.
 If you have been consumed by grief and are just beginning to gather information for a possible wrongful death case, let us help you find the path forward.

-If you are in the Cleveland, Akron, Canton, Columbus or Cincinnati, Ohio area and need a wrongful death lawyer to help you figure out how to move forward, contact Slater & Zurz.
+If you are in the Cleveland, Akron, Canton, Columbus, Cincinnati, or Toledo, Ohio area and need a wrongful death lawyer to help you figure out how to move forward, contact Slater & Zurz.
 Our lawyers bring more than 40 years of experience in handling wrongful death cases for clients across the state of Ohio.
 We will evaluate the facts in your case, listen to your story, and discuss your case options with you, free of charge.

 Ohio Wrongful Death Case Recovery